MVinsonCPNB/java/java_fundamentals/web_servlets/ServletApi3/README.md

       not have an equivalent.

 ### Run the Project in NetBeans
-    * To run a servlet, Access the Projects Tab -> ServletApi2 -> src -> java ->
+    * To run a servlet, Access the Projects Tab -> ServletApi3 -> src -> java ->
-      ServletApi2 -> FormServlet.java, then right click and select
+      ServletApi3 -> <servletName>.java, then right click and select
       Run File.